Moloney Securities Asset Management LLC Buys 185 Shares of Ameren Co. (NYSE:AEE)

 The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, March 31st.
 Stockholders of record on Wednesday, March 10th were given a $0.65 dividend.
 This represents a $2.60 annualized dividend and a dividend yield of 3.08%.
 This is an increase from Ameren’s previous quarterly dividend of $0.52.
 The ex-dividend date of this dividend was Tuesday, March 9th.
 Ameren’s payout ratio is presently 65.67%.

 AEE has been the subject of several research analyst reports.
-Mizuho initiated coverage on Ameren in a report on Wednesday, April 14th.
-They issued a “neutral” rating and a $83.00 price objective for the company.
-Bank of America raised Ameren from a “neutral” rating to a “buy” rating and boosted their price target for the company from $84.00 to $89.00 in a report on Monday, April 19th.
-Finally, Morgan Stanley boosted their price target on Ameren from $80.00 to $87.00 and gave the company an “equal weight” rating in a report on Monday, April 26th.
+Morgan Stanley lifted their price objective on Ameren from $80.00 to $87.00 and gave the stock an “equal weight” rating in a report on Monday, April 26th.
+Mizuho assumed coverage on Ameren in a report on Wednesday, April 14th.
+They set a “neutral” rating and a $83.00 price target for the company.
+Finally, Bank of America raised Ameren from a “neutral” rating to a “buy” rating and boosted their price target for the company from $84.00 to $89.00 in a report on Monday, April 19th.
 Three investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
 The company currently has a consensus rating of “Buy” and an average target price of $87.71.

 Ameren Profile